 Products: Optical Telemetry Systems

 We supply our patent pending optical transducers and the interrogation unit necessary to read them.
 Our team can design an optical network tailored to the customer’s needs and capable of reading up to 32 analog channels per fiber core.
+Check our latest demo in the Media section.

 Our patent pending optical transducer can be used to read optically a host of conventional sensors, including microphones/hydrophones, gas sensors and flowmeters.
 In many cases it requires no power and can be used to retrofit existing sensing networks.